Skip to main content

 ME 750.W01: Foundations for Health Communication

-In this course students will learn how information regarding health (promotion, risk, care, etc.) is communicated to individuals and communities by individuals (doctors, patients) and groups (hospitals, governmental and non-governmental organizations, media) within boundaries set by governmental regulations.
-The course will highlight the use of new and emerging digital media on mobile and web platforms as a part of the health communication channel mix.
+Students learn how information regarding health (promotion, risk, care, etc.) is communicated to individuals and communities by individuals (doctors, patients) and groups (hospitals, governmental and non-governmental organizations, media) within boundaries set by governmental regulations.
+The course highlights the use of new and emerging digital media on mobile and web platforms as a part of the health communication channel mix.

-3.0 credits, typically runs in the fall semester
+3.0 credits, typically runs in the fall semester, regularly taught by Dr. Greg Hoplamazian

 ME 755.W01: Health Communication and Culture

-In this course students will explore the intersection between public communication, health care information, and culture.
+Students explore the intersection between public communication, health care information, and culture.
 The complex relationship between patients and providers in multicultural heath care settings is studied, with particular emphasis on the ways in which various groups utilize new and emerging media to seek out health-related information to manage their own care or care of others.
-This course will examine how culture affects health and health care decisions, including perceptions of health, disease, treatments, and values associated with these factors.
+This course examines how culture affects health and health care decisions, including perceptions of health, disease, treatments, and values associated with these factors.
 The need for cultural sensitivity to various populations based on race and ethnicity, age and income, among other factors in health care, is stressed.

 ME 760.W01: Health Communication Campaigns